-The Faculty Review Committee oversees the movement of grievances through the grievance process as prescribed in The Faculty Handbook, provides faculty review of faculty grievances that are not resolved at the college level, and considers appeals in the promotion and tenure or continued appointment process when the provost does not concur with a positive recommendation from the University Committee on Promotion and Tenure or the University Committee on Promotion and Investigatory and reporting role.
+The Faculty Review Committee oversees the movement of grievances through the grievance process as prescribed in The Faculty Handbook, provides faculty review of faculty grievances that are not resolved at the college level, and considers appeals in the promotion and tenure or continued appointment process when the provost does not concur with a positive recommendation from the University Committee on Promotion and Tenure or the University Committee on Promotion and Continued Appointment.
+The committee has an investigatory and reporting role.

-Graduate and Professional Student Senate (GPSS) 25 Graduate Life Center (0186) 155 Otey Street Blacksburg, Virginia 24061 Email: gpss@vt.edu Website: gpss.vt.edu
+Graduate and Professional Student Senate (GPSS)

+25 Graduate Life Center (0186) 155 Otey Street Blacksburg, Virginia 24061

+Email: gpss@vt.edu Website: gpss.vt.edu